awsdocs/aws-doc-sdk-examples/python/cross_service/photo_analyzer/README.md

 This starts the Flask web server in debug mode on http://localhost:5000.

-### Web page
+### Webpage

-Start the web page in development mode by running the following at a command prompt in the `frontend` folder:
+Start the webpage in development mode by running the following at a command prompt in the `frontend` folder:

 ```